RiverChina295/restaurant_website/README.md

 # Website for China River, Beverly MA

+February 14th, 2024
+- This website is no longer maintained by the original owner.
+Please update bookmarks.
+Will archive this project for personal projects moving forward.
+- Thank you for following all these years, I've learend a lot
+-
 October 31, 2022
 - Massive overhaul to existing design
 - Streamlined with simpler colors to make it easier on the eyes